AJ7766/Jackies-Recipes/README.md

 - Add Recipe
 - Edit Recipe
 - Delete Recipe
-- Search for other users
+- Search for Other Users
-- Responsive
+- Responsive Design

 # Future improvements
-- Like a recipe
+- Implement a "Like" feature for recipes.
-- Store the liked recipes
+- Allow users to store liked recipes.
-- User followers and following
+- Add user following and follower functionality.